Hemisphaeriinae

 The Hemisphaeriinae are a subfamily of bugs in the family Issidae, based on the type genus Hemisphaerius.
-Species in 107 genera have been recorded in most continents, but the greatest diversity appears to be in South-East Asia.
+Species in 119 genera have been recorded in most continents, but the greatest diversity appears to be in South-East Asia.

 Tribes and Genera

-Fulgoromorpha Lists On the Web identifies four tribes:
+Fulgoromorpha Lists On the Web identifies five tribes:

+Eupilisini

+Authority: Gnezdilov, 2020 - 4 genera across Maritime Southeast Asia and New Guinea: